Chalcedony: Varieties

 Chalcedony occurs in a wide range of varieties.
 Many semi-precious gemstones are in fact forms of chalcedony.
 The more notable varieties of chalcedony are as follows:

 Agate

-Agate is a variety of chalcedony characterized by either transparency or color patterns, such as multi-colored curved or angular banding.
-Opaque varieties are sometimes referred to as jasper.
-Fire agate shows iridescent phenomena on a brown background; iris agate shows exceptional iridescence when light (especially pinpointed light) is shone through the stone.
+Agate is a fibrous, banded variety of chalcedony that occurs in a variety of colors and patterns.
+Iris agate shows exceptional iridescence when light (especially pinpointed light) is shone through the stone.
 Landscape agate is chalcedony with a number of different mineral impurities making the stone resemble landscapes.

 Carnelian

 Carnelian (also spelled cornelian) is a clear-to-translucent reddish-brown variety of chalcedony.
 Its hue may vary from a pale orange to an intense almost-black coloration.
 Similar to carnelian is sard, which is brown rather than red.

 Chrysoprase

 Chrysoprase (also spelled chrysophrase) is a green variety of chalcedony, which has been colored by nickel oxide.
 (The darker varieties of chrysoprase are also referred to as prase.
 However, the term prase is also used to describe green quartz and to a certain extent is a color-descriptor, rather than a rigorously defined mineral variety.)

 Blue-colored chalcedony is sometimes referred to as "blue chrysoprase" if the color is sufficiently rich, though it derives its color from the presence of copper and is largely unrelated to nickel-bearing chrysoprase.